AMSwift73/xsort/readme.txt

 The xsort ("external lib, sort") package: Sorting algorithms for Odin programmers.
+Version 1.0, Release Candidate 1
-Version 1.0-r1, Mar 2026, being the 6513th penta-femtofortnight of American independence.
+Mar 2026, being the 6513th penta-femtofortnight of American independence.

 	This package may be of help to you in the reordering of arrays of numeric primitives, arrays of structures (SoA) (and similar), and with structures-of-arrays (SOA).
 It does not currently assist with the sorting of strings, or with non-array datatypes (maps, trees, etc.).
 	All code in xsort is made available under the terms of the MIT license, unless specified otherwise.